agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 While size checking a term, the checker can analyze dependencies between flexible and rigid size variables, concluding that some of them can be considered equal.

-For example, consider the following set of functions:
+For example, consider the following function:

 ::

-      g : Nat → Nat
+      minus : Nat → Nat → Nat
-      g zero    = zero
+      minus zero x = zero
-      g (suc n) = suc (g n)

-      h : Nat → Nat
-      h zero    = suc zero
+      minus x zero = x
-      h (suc n) = suc (h n)
+      minus (suc x) (suc y) = minus x y

-After the invocation of ``g``, the constructed natural number is built with the same number of constructors as the passed number.
-This allows us to conclude that ``g`` preserves the size of the input in its output.
-In contrast, ``h`` returns a larger number, indicating that ``h`` is not size-preserving.
-The type-based checker can comprehend this and adjusts the size types of ``g`` accordingly.
-If its original size type was ``t₁ → t₂``, then the modified type would be ``t₁ → t₁`` to reflect the size-preservation behavior.
+We see that in the first two branches, the result of the function is equal to the first argument.
+In particular, we see that the "size" of the first argument is preserved in the output.
+Assuming that this function returns a natural numbers of size not bigger than the first argument, we can also analyze the third branch and confirm this assumption.
+The type-based checker can comprehend this and adjusts the size types of ``minus``.
+If its original size type was ``t₁ → t₂ → t₃``, then the modified type would be ``t₁ → t₂ → t₁`` to reflect the size-preservation behavior.
 It's noteworthy that for inductive functions, size preservation attempts to check whether there is a size in the codomain of the signature that can be equal to some size in the domain.

-As a consequence, the following function can pass the termination check:
+This behavior has useful consequences: consider a division of two natural numbers.
+We can write a function of division in Agda with the meaning that number ``x`` is divided on ``y + 1``.
+With the help of size preservation, the following function passes termination check:

 ::

-      plus : Nat → Nat → Nat
+      div : Nat → Nat → Nat
-      plus zero    m = m
+      div zero    y = zero
-      plus (suc n) m = suc (plus (g n) m) -- note 'g' here
+      div (suc x) y = suc (div (minus x y) y)

 Another interesting application of size preservation can be found in combination with coinductive functions.
 For coinduction, size preservation seeks to determine whether it is possible to assign a fixed *codomain* size to some of the *domain* sizes.
 In other words, inductive definitions can be size-preserving in their output, while coinductive definitions can be size-preserving in their input.